7 min read

 Software Analysis

 In this episode, I have Sonja and Helmut as guests.
 They talk about taking on a complex software project for a public mobility provider, where they encountered numerous unexpected problems.
-Using a combination of static analysis, agile methodology and close customer coordination, they were able to successfully complete the project.
-Particularly impressive was their ability to respond flexibly to new challenges and gain the client’s trust.
+Using a combination of static analysis, agile methodology and close customer coordination, they were able to successfully manage the project.
+Particularly impressive was their ability to respond flexibly to new challenges and gain the client's trust.
 Their key findings and advice provide valuable insights for anyone facing similar projects.

 Sonja Trimmel is an experienced project manager and scrum master with a solid technical background in computer science.
 Over the past nine years at Atos/Eviden, she has successfully managed numerous projects, demonstrating her ability to master complex technical challenges and deliver innovative solutions.
 Her academic background in computer science and data science has contributed significantly to her success.

-Highlights of the Episode
+Highlights der Episode

 • Close collaboration and regular communication with the customer were crucial to the success of the project.